eddie-middleton/Access-Database-Migration/Readme.md

 ## Guidelines

 The following comments mat be helpful in troubleshooting:
 * The build targets .NET 4.7.2.
-This is a 32-bit application, targeting a 'Win-X86' runtime.
+This is a 32-bit application, targeting a '<Win-X86>' runtime.
 * To read the Access files a Microsoft Access Runtime.
 This build targets the 32-bit 2010 runtime.
 * The output SQL script has the potential to destroy existing information if table names are the same. **Care and appropriate backups are recommended. **
 * The current version does not support multiple primary keys.
-A file will be created, but with more than one column marked 'Primary Key'.
+A file will be created, but with more than one column marked '<Primary Key>'.
 This will cause the load to fail unless (a) the file is manually edited; or (b) the multiple keys are removed from the source database.

 ## Running the Application